jiayihu/ng-animate/README.md

 ## Example

-Import the animation within the your Angular component, using [useAnimation](https://angular.io/api/animations/useAnimation):
+Import the animation from the package and pass it to your Angular component using [useAnimation](https://angular.io/api/animations/useAnimation):

 ```javascript
 // my-component.component.ts